splunk/splunk-operator/docs/CustomResources.md

 * To associate a new MC pod with an existing CR, you must update any CR's and add the `monitoringConsoleRef` parameter.
 * A namespace can contain only one MC pod.

-Use the `monitoringConsoleRef` paramter to define an MC pod prior to its existence.
-Or you can use it to reference a running MC pod in the namespace.
-The MC pod will check for the existence of new or existing pods in the namespace, and automatically configure the connection used by the MC.
+Use the `monitoringConsoleRef` paramter to define the name of the MC prior to the pod creation.
+Or, use `monitoringConsoleRef` to reference a MC pod running in the namespace.
+The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure the connection used by the MC.

 ## Examples of Guaranteed and Burstable QoS